andrewshawcare/andrewshawcare.github.io/content/requests/context/index.md

 Context helps understand the landscape of a request and our role within it.

-We must be aware of the following context:

 ## Environmental

 The landscape and how it changes over time.